SanjeevStephan/Microsoft-Windows-Terminal-Profile-Script/README.md

 ```

 # How this Works?
 > To know how this profile script works.
-Kindly [click htere to read the docs](https://github.com/SanjeevStephan/superuser/blob/main/mydocs/readme.md)
+Kindly [click here to read the docs](https://github.com/SanjeevStephan/superuser/blob/main/mydocs/readme.md)

 # Installing and running Windows Terminal